Careers Advice in Schools for 12-16 Year Olds Bill

 Groups Affected

-- Local Businesses and Employers: Will be involved in providing the service, potentially through work experience placements or mentorship opportunities.
+Businesses and Employers: Local businesses and employers will be involved in delivering the service, potentially through work placements, talks, or mentoring opportunities.

-- Careers Advisors: Increased demand for careers advisors is expected.
+Careers Advisors: Increased demand for qualified careers advisors is expected.

 Powered by nyModel